The Kervaire-Milnor invariant in the stable classification of spin 4-manifolds: Proof of Theorems 1.1 and 1.5

 Let $M^{(3)}$ be the 3-skeleton of $M$ for some chosen handle decomposition.
-The following lemma is more general than needed in the paper, since it starts with $g \colon M^{(3)}\to K$ only defined on the 3-skeleton, but this generalization will be useful in \cite{KPT20}.
+The following lemma is more general than needed in the paper, since it starts with $g \colon M^{(3)}\to K$ only defined on the 3-skeleton, but we give the generalisation here since we appeal to it in \cite{KPT20}.

 \begin{lemma} Let $g\colon M^{(3)}\to K$ be a map that is an isomorphism on fundamental groups.
 Let $j\colon M^{(3)}\to M$ be the inclusion of the $3$-skeleton.
-For every $\phi\in \ker \Sq^2\subseteq H^2(B\pi;\Z/2)$ and every lift $\wh\phi\in H^2(K;\Z\pi)$ of $i^*\phi \in H^2(K;\Z/2)$, the element
+For every $\phi\in \ker \Sq^2\subseteq H^2(\pi;\Z/2)$ and every lift $\wh\phi\in H^2(K;\Z\pi)$ of $i^*\phi \in H^2(K;\Z/2)$, the element

 is $\RPT$-characteristic. \end{lemma}